smarie/develop-behind-proxy/docs/configure_apps.md

 ## Pacman & paru

 pacman respects the env vars, but you have to run it with sudo.
-As a solution you could `alias sudo='sudo -E', which will preserve your envvars in sudo.
+As a solution you could `alias sudo='sudo -E'`, which will preserve your envvars in sudo.

 In paru (maybe also yay) you can set `--sudoflags '-E'` to achieve the same.